 We at Hyfe, Inc., are a company devoted to working on tools to better understand the importance of cough.
 It is Hyfe’s intention in the future to seek regulatory approval for medical products that analyze cough in order that they may be used to diagnose, monitor, and facilitate better treatment of respiratory illnesses.

+Are you worried about coughing up mucus?
 Well, it is nothing to be afraid of, much less to let fear get the best of you.

 It may also entrap:

 Interestingly there are reasons why mucus happens in the respiratory system.
 Studies1 suggest that functions of respiratory mucus include keeping the respiratory tract hydrated and serving as a barrier against the outside environment by trapping particulates, including infections.

 Let's dig deeper into what the color or texture of your mucus specifies.
 Keep in mind your doctor will go for a sputum test to conclude.

 Mucus with air bubbles or a foamy appearance is usually normal.
 However, if your mucus shows a slight pink or light reddish shade, it might be a sign of chronic illness such as:

 So what does white mucus mean?
 White phlegm or opaque phlegm without much color is a symptom of allergies, asthma, and frequently, viral infections.
 The presence of more white blood cells trying to fight infection accounts for the color.